Some history

 The report from the event is available online in pdf.

-the programme of the conference as well as pictures from it are still accessible.
+then another event "Mahler Measure in Mobile" – the programme of the conference as well as pictures from it are still accessible.

 There were later several workshops featuring the MM as a subtheme; there was one MM summer school; there were attempts to make another MM conference.